some Satya practices during the summer (Pitta) season

-If you are familiar with general Ayurdeva practices and the three main doshas, you already know that we are on the cusp of moving from Kapha to settling into Pitta season.
+If you are familiar with general Ayurvedic practices and the three doshas (where you may also hear of vata body type, kapha body type, and pitta body type), you already know that the summer corresponds to the Pitta season.

-As we retune our inner rhythm to the energies surrounding our own and the seasonal Pitta dosha this calendar month, we explore the principles surrounding the Yama, Satya.
+As we retune our inner rhythm to the energies surrounding our own and the seasonal Pitta dosha this season, we explore the principles surrounding the Yama, Satya.

 This includes being realistic with your expectations of yourself, others, situations and events that our ego can influence.